GGSvennson/jolly-roger/README.md

     - MySQL 5.6.17
     - Tomcat 8.0.9 TomEE

 This project is the implementation of a web site using Hibernate and Primefaces.
 It was developed in NetBeans IDE 8.0.1 and uses MySQL as a database.
 The site was deployed in Tomcat 8.0.9 TomEE.

 Hibernate is implemented using Hibernate HQL and Criteria.
 Both have previously been tested to validate proper operation.
+In a first approach would use Hibernate HQL API but the purpose of the application is to solve some unsolved FAQs concerning the Hibernate Criteria API.

-The website is installed on http://www.josealvarezdelara.com/HibernateWebApp-0.0.1-SNAPSHOT/ where you can try how it works.
+The website is installed in http://www.josealvarezdelara.com/HibernateWebApp-0.0.1-SNAPSHOT/ where you can try how it works.

 There are two kinds of users, Administrator and Users.
 The Administrator can operate on the site while the Users can only view.
 The defaul user is Lisa who has role of Administrator.
 The username/password of Lisa are